-13 Career Warning Signs which Lead to Mistakes, & Misery
+13 Career Warning Signs that Lead to Mistakes, & Misery

 If you pay attention you will notice the career warning signs that come your way.
 Certainly, if you do not you may make unnecessary mistakes that lead to misery.